 - 3 points of credit for each course appearing on Columbia transcript

 The museum visits and trips to Amiens, Giverny, Amsterdam, the opera and others enhanced my learning experience and engagement with the material.
 Not only could we apply classroom knowledge to the real pieces of art and music, but the lectures given on sight were incredible.
-In no other setting could I have learned so much in such depth. -- Summer 2019 participant
+In no other setting could I have learned so much in such depth. — Past Participant

 Eligibility and Application